How to winterize irrigation system?

 Finally, open up all the plugs on the back-flow and leave them loose.
 Turn the control to off, and you are all set!!!

-How much does it typically cost to have a professional winterize an irrigation system?
+How much does it cost to winterize an irrigation system

 What type of compressor is needed to winterize an irrigation system?